TheCandidStartup/TheCandidStartup.github.io/_drafts/serverless-or-not.md

 {% include candid-image.html src="/assets/images/serverless-cost-model.svg" alt="Serverless Cost Model" %}

 A truly serverless service will have zero cost when under zero load.
-If there are dedicated servers you need a minimum number running at all times waiting for incoming requests.
+If there are dedicated servers, you need a minimum number running at all times waiting for incoming requests.
 If you care about availability and fault tolerance, the minimum will be more than one.

 A truly serverless service will have costs that scale linearly with increasing load.
-If there are dedicated servers there will be step changes in cost as the number of instances is scaled up to meet demand.
+If there are dedicated servers, there will be step changes in cost as the number of instances is scaled up to meet demand.

 Reduced complexity is a side benefit driven by the serverless cost model.
 If costs scale linearly, the implementation is likely to be highly elastic with less messy edge cases to deal with.
 If there are no dedicated servers, then there are no servers for you to manage and no need to be concerned with instance types and numbers of servers.
 You have a simpler, higher level abstraction to deal with.